sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/installation.md

     ```

     The `bootstrap-argocd.sh` installs ArgoCD with the help of the [ArgoCD Autopilot](https://argocd-autopilot.readthedocs.io/en/stable/Getting-Started).
 To do this, it prompts for a Github personal access token to write the ArgoCD configuration to this repository.
 The token needs to have the `repo` scope.

+- [ ] In case the ArgoCD setup is broken, the `bootstrap-argocd.sh` script offers a recovery-option to re-install ArgoCD with all the configuration stored in the repository.
+So there is no need to re-configure everything manually or to backup the Talos Cluster (other than data that should explicitly be backed up).
+The cluster can be re-built from this configuration at any time.

 ## References / External Links